-To keep a rigid inflatable boat (RIB) functioning and looking new for many years, you need to take proper care and maintenance.
-Perhaps you enjoy frequent RIB rides on saltwater.
+To keep a rigid inflatable boat (RIB) top-notch, functioning and looking new for many years, you need to take proper care and maintenance.

 With some extra care, you will maintain its performance and quality.
 How to maintain a RIB top-notch is not that difficult.